Jon M. Huntsman School of Business: History

 In 1918, the school became known as the School of Commerce and Business Administration.
-At that time, the school then included five departments: markets, business administration, accounting, political science, and history.
+At that time, the school included five departments: markets, business administration, accounting, political science, and history.
 Other majors continued to be added over time.

-In 1952, under the direction of professor C. D. McBride, the Management Institute came into existence.
+In 1952, under the direction of Professor C. D. McBride, the Management Institute came into existence.
 Utah's economy was rapidly shifting from agriculture to business, and Utah State University, as the land-grant institution in Utah, had an obligation to provide educational services in business and industry throughout Utah comparable to those offered in agriculture and rural life through the Cooperative Extension Service.
-The Management Institute was in charge of providing the services of business educational services.
+The Management Institute was in charge of providing educational services for businesses.

 By 1957, the School of Commerce and Business Administration had become the College of Business and Social Sciences, with M. R. Merrill as dean.
-Of the four departments, three were strictly social science: history and political science, economics and sociology.
+Three of the four departments were strictly social science: history and political science, economics, and sociology.
 In 1959, Robert P. Collier became acting dean.
 The college included the departments of business administration and secretarial science, history and political science, sociology and social work, and economics.